michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.4.2 - 11/27/2020 =
+- Tweaked the UI of Manage Units listing table not to display feed icons for contextual units.
+- Fixed a bug that the discount filter did not function.
+- Fixed a bug that caused a PHP warning, "Division by zero in ...AmazonAutoLinks_UnitOutput__ProductFilter_ByDiscountRate.php on line 71.
+- Fixed a bug that proper product prices were not displayed.

 = 4.4.1 - 11/18/2020 =
 - Added the `Details` column in the unit listing table and removed the `Template` and `Unit Type` columns.